 By now the power is in the heart of the DC Field Facility.
 But it’s not ready to be fed to the magnets.
 If you haven’t guessed already from the facility’s name, that AC power, which works great in your home, needs to be converted to DC power (like what is used in a battery) for the magnets.
 AC power and resistive magnets are not a good combination; alternating current, as the name implies, flips direction some 60 times a second in the U.S. (50 times a second in Europe).
 The pole of a resistive magnet is determined by the direction of the current coursing through it.
 So if AC current was used with resistive magnets, their poles would flip every time the current flipped, making the magnets virtually unusable.
 How to rectify this situation?

 Conveniently enough, devices called rectifiers convert the AC to DC, creating a smooth, stable flow of power rather than the incessant fluctuations of AC.
 The current is divided among four power supplies, each of which can provide 14 MW of 700 volts DC.
 Each power supply can service only one magnet at a time.
-Since our weakest DC Field magnet requires 17 MW of power – enough to power more than 425 homes – no more than two of our resistive magnets can operate at the same time.
-And when our biggest electricity hog, the hybrid magnet, is at full field, it draws on three of the power supplies, so no other DC Field magnet can run when the hybrid is in use.
+Since our weakest DC Field magnet requires 14 MW of power – enough to power more than 425 homes – no more than two of our resistive magnets can operate at the same time.
+(Also, we are limited to two magnets at a time because we only have two cooling loops).
+And when our biggest electricity hog, the 45-tesla hybrid magnet, is at full field, it draws on three of the power supplies, so no other DC Field magnet can run when the hybrid is in use (except for the energy-sipping Series Connected Hybrid Magnet.
 Magnet time must be scheduled so that demand for power never exceeds 56 MW.